 However, like many compounds in the body, there’s a ‘Goldilocks’ amount.
 A little uric acid is beneficial, but high uric acid raises blood pressure, leads to gout, kidney stones, and contributes to insulin resistance, weight gain, diabetes, and the rest of the long list of lifestyle diseases.

-Back in the Miocene, insulin resistance and resulting weight gain, caused by the increase in uric acid, may have been beneficial survival mechanisms, too.
+Back in the Miocene, insulin resistance and resulting weight gain, caused by the increase in uric acid, may have been beneficial survival mechanisms.

 As the Ice Age approached and the European forests declined, fruit that was once abundant became scarce.
-The increase in uric acid acted a bit like a fat switch, allowing our ancestors and great apes to become insulin resistant and store as fat, whatever fruit they could find.
+The increase in uric acid acted a bit like a fat switch, allowing our ancestors to become insulin resistant and store as fat, whatever fruit they could find.

 Then, in times of famine, the fat was used to make energy, enabling survival until more food became available.

 A similar mechanism of fat storage is programmed in hibernating mammals.
-Copious amounts of fruits are eaten in late Autumn, greatly increasing the animals’ fat deposits before the cold Winter arrives.
+Copious amounts of very sweet fruits are eaten in late Autumn, greatly increasing the animals’ fat deposits before the cold Winter arrives.

-Fruit in late Autumn is at its highest fructose content, and the animals temporarily develop fatty liver, become insulin resistant, and obese.
+Fruit in late Autumn is at its sweetest, because the fructose content is at its highest.
+The fructose and increased uric acid production cause the animals to develop fatty liver, become insulin resistant, and obese.

 Then, while they shelter in their dens from the Winter snows and ice, fasting until Spring arrives, they slowly mobilise their body fat and use it to produce life-giving energy.